Sup3000gt/MiniWebApplication/README.md

 ### Key Pages
 - **Products**: Browse available products on the main landing page.
+- **Popular Items**: View trending and most purchased dishes.
+- **Recommended for You**: Browse personalized product recommendations based on your preferences.
 - **My Wallet**: Manage payment cards to be used during checkout.
 - **Shopping Cart**: Add, view, and manage items before placing an order.
 - **My Orders**: Access past order details.